addyosmani/backbone-fundamentals/chapters/02-fundamentals.md

 The Server receives an HTTP request and routes it through a single entry point.
 At that entry point, the Front Controller analyzes the request and based on it invokes an Action of the appropriate Controller.
 This process is called routing.
 The Action Model is asked to return and/or save submitted data.
 The Model communicates with the data source (e.g., database or API).
 Once the Model completes its work it returns data to the Controller which then loads the appropriate View.
 The View executes presentation logic (loops through articles and prints titles, content, etc.) using the supplied data.
 In the end, an HTTP response is returned to the browser.

-The need for fast, complex, and responsive Ajax-powered web applications demands replication of a lot of this logic on the client side, dramatically increasing the size and complexity of the code residing there.
-Eventually this has brought us to the point where we need MVC (or a similar architecture) implemented on the client side to better structure the code and make it easier to maintain and further extend during the application life-cycle.

-And, of course, JavaScript and browsers constitute another context to which the traditional MVC paradigm must be adapted.

-### Client-Side MVC
+### Client-Side MVC & Single Page Apps

-In complex single-page web applications (SPA), all application responses (e.g., UI updates) to user inputs are done seamlessly on the client-side.
-Data fetching and persistence (e.g., saving to a database on a server) are done with Ajax in the background.
-For silky, slick, and smooth user experiences, the code powering these interactions needs to be well thought out.

-**The problem**

-A typical page in a SPA consists of small elements representing logical entities.
-These entities belong to specific data domains and need to be presented in particular ways on the page.
+Several [studies](http://radar.oreilly.com/2009/07/velocity-making-your-site-fast.html) have confirmed that improvements to latency can have a positive impact on the usage and user engagement of sites and apps.
+This is at odds with the traditional approach to web app development which is very server-centric, requiring a complete page reload to move between one page to the next.
+Even with heavy caching in place, the browser still has to parse the CSS, JS and HTML and render the interface to the screen.

+In addition to resulting in a great deal of duplicated content being served back to the user, this approach affects both latency and the general responsiveness of the user experience.
+A trend to improve perceived latency in the past few years has been to move towards building Single Page Applications (SPAs) - apps which after an initial page load are able to handle subsequent navigations and requests for data without the need for a complete reload.

+When a user navigates to a new view, additional content required for the view is requested using an XHR (XMLHttpRequest), typically communicating with a server-side REST API or endpoint.
+Ajax (Asynchronous JavaScript and XML) makes communication with the server asynchronous so that data is transferred and processed in the background, allowing the user to work on other parts of a page without interaction.
+This improves usability and responsiveness.

+SPAs can also take advantage of browser features like the [History API](http://diveintohtml5.info/history.html) to update the address seen in the location bar when moving from one view to another.
+These URLs also make it possible to bookmark and share a particular application state, without the need to navigate to completely new pages.

-A good example is a basket in an e-commerce web application which can have items added to it.
+The typical SPA consists of smaller pieces of interface representing logical entities, all of which have their own UI, business logic and data.
+A good example is a basket in a shopping web application which can have items added to it.
 This basket might be presented to the user in a box in the top right corner of the page (see the picture below):

 ![](img/wireframe_e_commerce.png)

 The basket and its data are presented in HTML.
 The data and its associated View in HTML changes over time.
 There was a time when we used jQuery (or a similar DOM manipulation library) and a bunch of Ajax calls and callbacks to keep the two in sync.
 That often produced code that was not well-structured or easy to maintain.
 Bugs were frequent and perhaps even unavoidable.

+The need for fast, complex, and responsive Ajax-powered web applications demands replication of a lot of this logic on the client side, dramatically increasing the size and complexity of the code residing there.
+Eventually this has brought us to the point where we need MVC (or a similar architecture) implemented on the client side to better structure the code and make it easier to maintain and further extend during the application life-cycle.

-Through evolution, trial and error, and a lot of spaghetti (and not so spaghetti-like) code, JavaScript developers have, in the end, harnessed the ideas of the traditional MVC paradigm.
-This has led to the development of a number of JavaScript MVC frameworks, including of course Backbone.js.
+Through evolution, trial and error, JavaScript developers have harnessed the power of the traditional MVC pattern, leading to the development of several MVC-inspired JavaScript frameworks, such as Backbone.js.

 ### Client-Side MVC - Backbone Style